 Key Stage Two

-Since 2015, children in Year 6 have taken part in the new testing and assessment arrangements.
-Pupils’ knowledge and understanding of the new curriculum is assessed.
+At the end of year 6, pupils’ knowledge and understanding of the new curriculum is assessed.
 This curriculum provides greater challenge with higher expectations set for the end of KS2.

 The results of the SATs (tests) are reported using a scaled score, where a score of 100 represents the expected standard.
 The highest possible score is 120 and the lowest is 80.

-Year 6 pupils are assessed in reading, writing, grammar, punctuation and spelling (SPAG) and Maths.
-For further information, please see the Information for parents KS2 leaflet from the Standards and Testing Agency which can be viewed here.
+Year 6 pupils are assessed in reading, writing, grammar, punctuation and spelling (GPS) and Maths.
+For further information, please see the Information for Parents leaflet from the Standards and Testing Agency which can be viewed here.

 To view the full Brookburn Primary School validated results from the Department for Education which are now available on the Government’s website please click here